AlbertLin19/ChessSpeedRun/README.md

 # ChessSpeedRun
-coded chess as fast as I could because I was challenged to do so :\
+coded chess as fast as I could because I was challenged to do so :\ (basically operational version by 6 hrs)

 other participant's attempt found here: https://github.com/dabslee/chess-lite